melon-dog/wayback/README.md

 - `url`: The URL to be archived.
 - `timeout`: Maximum time (in seconds) to wait for the archiving operation to complete.
-- `capture_all`: Set to `1` to capture web pages even if they return HTTP errors (4xx/5xx).
-By default, only status 200 pages are captured.
-- `capture_outlinks`: Set to `1` to automatically capture outlinks found on the page (including PDF, JSON, RSS, MRSS).
+- `capture_all`: Capture a web page with errors (HTTP status=4xx or 5xx).
+By default SPN2 captures only status=200 URLs.
+- `capture_outlinks`: Capture web page outlinks automatically.
+This also applies to PDF, JSON, RSS and MRSS feeds.
-- `capture_screenshot`: Set to `1` to capture a full-page PNG screenshot, stored as a separate capture.
+- `capture_screenshot`: Capture full page screenshot in PNG format.
+This is also stored in the Wayback Machine as a different capture.
-- `delay_wb_availability`: Set to `1` to delay capture availability in the Wayback Machine by ~12 hours, reducing system load.
-- `force_get`: Set to `1` to force a simple HTTP GET request for capture, overriding the default HEAD-based logic.
+- `delay_wb_availability`: The capture becomes available in the Wayback Machine after ~12 hours instead of immediately.
+This option helps reduce the load on our systems.
+All API responses remain exactly the same when using this option.
+- `force_get`: Force the use of a simple HTTP GET request to capture the target URL.
+By default SPN2 does a HTTP HEAD on the target URL to decide whether to use a headless browser or a simple HTTP GET request. force_get overrides this behavior.
-- `skip_first_archive`: Set to `1` to skip checking if this is the first archive, speeding up the process.
+- `skip_first_archive`: Skip checking if a capture is a first if you don’t need this information.
+This will make captures run faster.
+- `if_not_archived_within`: Capture web page only if the latest existing capture at the Archive is older than the <timedelta> limit in seconds, e.g. “120”.
+If there is a capture within the defined timedelta, SPN2 returns that as a recent capture.
+The default system <timedelta> is 45 min.
-- `outlinks_availability`: Set to `1` to return the timestamp of the last capture for all outlinks.
+- `outlinks_availability`: Return the timestamp of the last capture for all outlinks.
-- `email_result`: Set to `1` to receive an email report of the captured URLs.
+- `email_result`: Send an email report of the captured URLs to the user’s email.
+- `js_behavior_timeout`: Run JS code for <N> seconds after page load to trigger target page functionality like image loading on mouse over, scroll down to load more content, etc. The default system <N> is 5 sec.
+WARNING: The max <N> value that applies is 30 sec.
+NOTE: If the target page doesn’t have any JS you need to run, you can use js_behavior_timeout=0 to speed up the capture.
-- `on_confirmation`: A callback function that will be called asynchronously with the final result of the archiving operation.
+- `on_confirmation`: Optional callback called when archiving finishes.

 ## status() parameters: